How a 30,000-member Facebook group is helping Hong Kong navigate one of the world's longest quarantines

 New Zealand mandates that returnees must have access to supervised outdoor exercise, at least once a day, provided that they adhere to hygiene and social distancing rules.
 Beijing mandated a 21-day quarantine in January, but allowed people to spend the last week at home.

-Girish Jhunjhnuwala, the CEO of Ovolo Hotels, agrees more needs to be done to make quarantine more comfortable bring people home.
+Girish Jhunjhnuwala, the CEO of Ovolo Hotels, agrees more needs to be done to make quarantine more comfortable and bring people home.
 So he recently announced on LinkedIn that the Ovolo Southside -- one of the company's hotels -- will offer 12 rooms for $1 Hong Kong (13 cents) a day to people in need who cannot afford to return home.
 They are partnering with two NGOs to find people who need assistance.

-"The airfares are expensive enough already and then having to spend 21 days in a hotel room was quite prohibitive for for many of the returnees," Jhunjhnuwala said.
+"The airfares are expensive enough already and then having to spend 21 days in a hotel room was quite prohibitive for many of the returnees," Jhunjhnuwala said.

 Jhunjhnuwala called the decision to offer the discounted rooms a "humane gesture," one he hoped someone would do for him if the shoe was on the other foot.